 - Certificates, evaluations, appraisals

 - Photographs of items

-If your house requires emergency services to stabilize your property and prevent further damage, we’ll send one of our certified contractors to assist you.
+If your house requires emergency services to stabilize your property and prevent further damage, we’ll send one of our emergency services vendors to assist you.
 Our partners meet a rigorous accreditation process and all of the work done as part of your home insurance claim is guaranteed for 2 years.

 Repair and settlement